dns-vsm/embeddings/README.md

 pyenv activate dns-vsm
 ```

-Once the enviroment is activated, install the gensim dependecy
+Once the enviroment is activated, install the gensim dependency
 ```
 pip install gensim==3.1.0
 ```